xris1658/yadaw/doc/BUILD.md

 # Build YADAW

-YADAW can be built and used on Windows x64, Linux x64 and macOS x64.
+YADAW can be built and used on Windows x64, Linux x64, macOS x64 amd ARM64.
 If possible, I'd consider add ARM support in the future.

 ## Build on Windows